Ada-C10/hotel/design-activity.md

 6. Consider the Order#total_price method.
 In each implementation:
-Is logic to compute the price delegated to "lower level" classes like ShoppingCart and CartEntry, or is it retained in Order?
+6.1) Is logic to compute the price delegated to "lower level" classes like ShoppingCart and CartEntry, or is it retained in Order?
+In A it is retained in Order, in B it is delegated.

-Does total_price directly manipulate the instance variables of other classes?
+6.2) Does total_price directly manipulate the instance variables of other classes?
+Yes it does in A but not in B.

-If we decide items are cheaper if bought in bulk, how would this change the code?
+6.3) If we decide items are cheaper if bought in bulk, how would this change the code?
 Which implementation is easier to modify?
+B is easier to modify.

-Which implementation better adheres to the single responsibility principle?
+6.4) Which implementation better adheres to the single responsibility principle?
 Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?
+B is more loosely coupled and adheres better to the single responsibility principle.